THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 - Nudibranch (Chromodoris lochi)

 A wall dive, this one was my favorite.
-We saw at least a dozen nudibranches, which, I’ve only seen one before in Fiji.
+We saw at least a dozen nudibranchs, which, I’ve only seen one before in Fiji.
 Who knew they were so hard to capture on camera?
-The GoPro can’t focus that well on a close up.
+The GoPro can’t focus that well on a close-up.

 - Nudibranchs GALORE!